Chapter Two: Baby Horse

 “You really haven’t been an onus to me, or Tora or Chernobog for that matter.
 I think if I knew who you were, even as that little bird, I would have taken you home anyways”, Ximena said between breaths.
 Dan’s laughter suddenly fled.

-“You’re growing weak”, he said without thinking.
+“You’re growing weak”, she said without thinking.
 Ximena stopped laughing and took a large breath in, her pinafore tightening around her chest.

 “I was kind of expecting you to say that”, she said, almost hysterically, “Getting along with you was worth a try” Ximena got up from the bed at that moment, turned around and said the last words of the evening,